By: Michelle Cloutier, MD

-Parents overwhelmingly expressed satisfaction with the care school nurses and teachers are providing for children with asthma, however the Assessment uncovered opportunities for intervention.
-Those opportunities include providing more education to teachers about how to recognize an asthma exacerbation and providing coaches with information on which children are diagnosed with asthma.
+Parents overwhelmingly expressed satisfaction with the care school nurses and teachers are providing for children with the condition, however the Assessment uncovered opportunities for intervention.
+Those opportunities include providing more education to teachers about how to recognize symptoms and providing coaches with information on which children are diagnosed with asthma.

 The Assessment’s key recommendations include: